-The contractor must accommodate the religious observances and practices of its employees and prospective employees unless it can demonstrate that it cannot reasonably accommodate a religious observance or practice without undue hardship on its business.131 In determining the extent of the contractor’s obligation to provide reasonable accommodations on religious grounds, COs must consider:
+The contractor has a duty to conduct affirmative action and ensure nondiscrimination on the basis of religion.131 As part of this duty described in 41 CFR 60-50.3, the contractor must accommodate the religious observances and practices of its employees and prospective employees unless it can demonstrate that it cannot reasonably accommodate a religious observance or practice without undue hardship on its business.
+In determining the extent of the contractor’s obligation to provide reasonable accommodations on religious grounds, COs must consider:

 - Business necessity;

 In addition, other factors that COs may consider include:

 - the identifiable cost of the accommodation in relation to the size and operating costs of the employer; and

 - the number of employees who will in fact need a particular accommodation.132

 The agency follows Title VII legal principles on religious accommodations to ensure nondiscrimination on the basis of religion.
 In general, accommodation requests must be granted where reasonable, and may only be denied where there is an objective undue hardship.
 Also, the contractor has a corresponding affirmative obligation to employ individuals without regard to religion, which includes having a functional and accessible religious accommodations process as well as “reasonable internal procedures to insure that the employer's obligation to provide equal employment opportunity without regard to religion or national origin is being fully implemented.”133